 Brett's actor, Harry Dean Stanton, was definitely a recognizable face by the time Alien was filmed - he'd been acting since the '50s, and had a reputation among directors as a reliable professional.
 And now NECA has licensed that recognizable face for their Alien 40th Anniversary line, complete with digital painting so he can look his best.

 This is a fully new sculpt.
 If we assume the packaging's credit for Trevor Grove means the likeness, then everything below the neck is by Alex Heinke.
-Parker is even more laid back than his buddy Parker.
+Brett is even more laid back than his buddy Parker.
 At least Parker was wearing Company-issued clothes; Brett's got a Hawaiian shirt under his brown-olive drab jacket.
 He's chosen the rumpled blue cargo pants, rather than white, and in addition to the jacket he's wearing a baseball cap.
 Poor guy must get pretty cold up there in space!

 His outfit gives us plenty of opportunity to appreciate Jon Wardell and Geoffrey Trapp's work with the paint.
 His pants are grimy, since he's been crawling around in the bowels of the ship, and his jacket has the "Nostromo" logo printed on the back.
 If you've ever wondered, the font is a modified version of Pump - it lines up almost